C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 While both characteristics expand the scope and inclusivity of archival collections, they also introduce ethical complexities that differ significantly from those associated with traditional archives.
 In conventional archival settings, materials are typically deposited by creators or their heirs under formal agreements that define ownership, access conditions, and permitted uses.
 These frameworks provide a relatively clear structure for consent and control.
 By contrast, in crowdsourced born-digital archives, the relationship between contributor and institution is often less formalised and more ambiguous.
 Contributors may submit materials with limited understanding of how they will be preserved, described, or reused, particularly over the long term.
 Therefore the expectations of contributors may be very different from the uses that the archive subsequently makes of their contributions (Zaagsma 2022).

-As scholars of digital memory have noted, contributors to participatory archives may operate with expectations shaped by personal, commemorative, or community-oriented intentions, rather than by an awareness of archival permanence or scholarly reuse (Theimer, 2011).
-This creates a potential gap between the perceived context of contribution and the actual conditions of access and circulation.
+As digital scholars have noted, contributors to participatory archives may operate with expectations shaped by personal, commemorative, or community-oriented intentions, rather than by an awareness of archival permanence or scholarly reuse (Theimer, 2011).
 Materials submitted in a moment of immediacy — such as responses to traumatic events — may later be encountered in entirely different interpretive frameworks, raising questions about ongoing consent and ethical reuse.

 Based on the exercices of 1.c and the readings below:
 Theimer, Kate.
 “What Is the Meaning of Archives 2.0.”
 American Archivist* 74, no. 1 (July 9, 2011): 58–68. https://doi.org/10.17723/AARC.74.1.H7TN4M4027407666.